Vote in person

 How to vote in person

-- Go to the polling station, which is stated on your on your polling card.
+- Go to the polling station, which is stated on your polling card.
 If you're unsure where this is, use our postcode lookup to find it - .

 - To guard against duplicate voting, we will mark your name on the electoral register.

-If you've received a poll card, but lost it, you don't need it to vote.
+If you've lost your poll card letter, you don't need it to vote.
 If you're not sure where to your polling station is, use our postcode lookup - .

 Recently moved house